Skip to content

 Why Credit Cards Dominate Interest Cost

-Credit cards typically charge 18-29% APR versus 5-12% for most other consumer debt.
-Dollar-for-dollar, credit card debt produces 2-5x more interest cost than equivalent balances on other debt types.
+Credit cards typically charge around 18-29% APR versus around 5-12% for most other consumer debt.
+Unit-for-unit, credit card debt typically produces 2-5x more interest cost than equivalent balances on other debt types.
 Even small credit card balances produce outsized interest drag.
 A 3,000 credit card balance at 24% produces 720 annual interest — nearly as much as 15,000 in personal loan debt at 6%.
-This concentration explains why the debt avalanche method (paying highest APR first) minimises total interest cost.
+This concentration is the mathematical reason the debt avalanche method (highest APR first) minimises total interest cost.

 The Debt Reduction Prioritisation

 The calculator reveals which debts produce the most interest.
-Apply any extra payment capacity to the highest-APR debt first.
-For the worked example above, extra payments to the credit card (22% APR) save far more interest than equivalent extras to the other debt (15% APR) or personal loan (12% APR).
-This prioritisation — avalanche method — minimises total interest paid.
-Alternative approaches like snowball (smallest balance first) provide psychological wins but cost more total interest.
+The avalanche method directs any extra payment capacity to the highest-APR debt first.
+For the worked example above, extra payments to the credit card (22% APR) reduce more total interest than equivalent extras to the other debt (15% APR) or personal loan (12% APR).
+This prioritisation — avalanche method — minimises total interest paid mathematically.
+Alternative approaches like snowball (smallest balance first) often provide stronger psychological wins at a slightly higher total interest cost.

 Balance Transfer Strategy

 High-interest credit card debt can sometimes move to lower-rate alternatives.
-Balance transfer cards offer 0% promotional rates for 12-21 months with 3-5% transfer fees.
-On a 5,000 credit card balance at 22%, moving to 0% for 15 months saves about 1,375 in interest — far exceeding a 150-250 transfer fee.
-The calculator shows the interest cost of current positioning; comparing against balance transfer scenarios reveals the savings opportunity.
-Balance transfers work only if the debt actually clears during the promotional period.
+Some markets offer balance transfer cards with 0% promotional rates for 12-21 months and transfer fees of around 3-5%.
+On a 5,000 credit card balance at 22%, a 15-month 0% promotional period could reduce interest by roughly 1,375 — typically more than the 150-250 fee on a 3-5% transfer.
+The calculator shows the interest cost of current positioning; comparing against balance transfer scenarios reveals the potential saving.
+Balance transfers only deliver the saving if the debt actually clears during the promotional period.

 Consolidation Loans

 Personal consolidation loans can bundle multiple debts into a single loan at a lower blended rate.
-A household consolidating 20,000 of mixed debt at 8% for 5 years replaces a 15% blended APR with 8% — saving thousands over the payoff period.
-Consolidation works when the new loan rate is meaningfully below the blended rate of existing debt and the borrower maintains discipline not to accumulate new debt on paid-off credit lines.
+A household consolidating 20,000 of mixed debt at 8% over 5 years replaces a 15% blended APR with 8% — a meaningful reduction over the payoff period.
+Consolidation tends to work when the new loan rate is meaningfully below the blended rate of existing debt and the borrower avoids accumulating new debt on paid-off credit lines.
 The calculator shows current positioning; consolidation math requires running the new-loan scenario separately.

 What the Calculator Does Not Model